-HIV genital shedding and safety of Carraguard use by HIV-infected women: A crossover trial in Thailand
+HIV genital shedding and safety of Carraguard use by HIV-infected women: A crossover trial in Thailand (HTML)

 McLean,Catherine A.; van de Wijgert,Janneke; Jones,Heidi E.; Karon,John M.; McNicoll,Janet M.; Whitehead,Sara J.; Braunstein,Sarah; Achalapong,Jullapong; Chaikummao,Supaporn; Tappero,Jordan W.; Markowitz,Lauri; Kilmarx,Peter H.